 A gambling addiction, sometimes referred to as 'compulsive gambling' or 'problem gambling’, can cause difficulties in relationships and at work, whilst the cost of funding it can become a huge financial burden.
 While it is possible to get lucky from time to time, it is important to remember that betting odds of any kind are always in favour of what is ultimately a lucrative industry for a reason.

 Gambling addiction can affect anybody at any time, and differentiates from an occasional ‘flutter’ for fun, or even a gambling problem that isn’t out of control, in that it can consume all aspects of your life.
 While traditional gambling prior to the digital age consisted of having to physically place bets at horse racing venues or bookmakers on the high street, modern day gambling involves 24/7 access to casino and sports bets at the touch of a screen or click of a button.

-Gambling addiction can make you feel as though you are losing control.
-The main approach to gambling therapy is by using some form of psychological support or intervention.
-This may involve getting help from professionals at Priory and joining a self-help group such as GamCare or Gamblers Anonymous; these groups offer local, telephone and online help.
+This may involve getting gambling addiction treatment from professionals at Priory and joining a self-help group such as GamCare or Gamblers Anonymous; these groups offer local, telephone and online support.

 We offer several forms of treatment for problem gambling.
 However, the first step is to try to understand why the addiction developed, and what other stresses or problems you may be trying to avoid.
 This may be explored through individual or support group therapy at one of our specialist gambling addiction centres.

 - A FREE, no obligation addiction assessment

 - 7 - 10 day medically assisted withdrawal detox if required

 - Individual 1:1 therapy, online therapy and structured group therapy programmes